Fact Check: BBC reporter uses profanity for Trump-Zelensky fiasco, clip is fake

 Fact Check

-Upon reviewing the original BBC broadcast available on their official YouTube channel, dated March 1, 2025 there is no instance where the reporter uses profanity.
+Upon reviewing the original BBC broadcast available on their official YouTube channel, dated March 1, 2025 the DFRAC couldn’t find any instance where the reporter uses profanity.
 The transition between news segments is seamless, and no inappropriate language is detected.

 Also, the BBC reporter James Waterhouse, in question, addressed the viral clip on social media, stating that the circulating video is AI-generated and does not reflect the actual broadcast.
 The Journalist wrote,”There’s AI-generated clip of me doing the rounds – for those who believed it – you can watch the original feed from 7:20 here”.